Arlington Wrongful Death Lawyer

 - Funeral and burial expenses

-An Arlington wrongful death attorney could work to prove the following damages in court in the interest of obtaining compensation on behalf of a deceased person’s estate.
+A wrongful death attorney in Arlington could work to prove the following damages in court in the interest of obtaining compensation on behalf of a deceased person’s estate.

 Survival Actions Lawsuits in Arlington

 In addition to a wrongful death claim, eligible surviving family members of a decedent could also file a survival action lawsuit.
 These lawsuits are meant to help family members recover the compensation that the deceased would have been able to pursue for their own losses if they were able to do so.

 More specifically, a survival action could seek recovery for more traditional forms of civil compensation, including:

 - Medical expenses sustained between the accident and the decedent’s passing

 - Compensation for the physical pain felt by the decedent

 - Mental anguish suffered from the incident

 Once recovered by the deceased’s estate, a damage award stemming from such a suit would be distributed to a surviving loved one in accordance with inheritance law, or the decedent’s will if they had one.
-A qualified attorney in Arlington could provide legal guidance for survival actions at the same time as a related wrongful death case.
+A seasoned attorney in Arlington could provide legal guidance for survival actions at the same time as a related wrongful death case.

 Call an Arlington Wrongful Death Attorney Today

 Losing a loved one can be a terrible and traumatizing experience for any family.
 Pursuing your rights and interests in court and holding the negligent party accountable is not just a way to protect your future—it could be an essential part of the healing process.

 By calling an Arlington wrongful death lawyer, you could take proactive steps to secure the compensation that you need and deserve.
 Call our office today to set up a consultation.